-- Improve Your Credit Score: This is the single most important factor in mileage hacking.
+- Improve Your Credit Score: This is the single most important factor in award travel.
 Your score should be at least 650 to begin, and preferably over 700.
 Regardless of your score, it can always be higher.
 Head to AnnualCreditReport.com and download all three of your credit reports for free.
 Repair any derogatory marks, close any dormant accounts, set all your credit cards on auto-pay for the entire balance, and follow the advice on MyFico.com.

 - Sign up for Reward Accounts: Joining frequent flyer and hotel reward programs gives you instant benefits such as discounts, point earning opportunities, VIP perks, and access to a larger networks of travel companies.
 We’d recommend signing up with these top players immediately: American Airlines, Delta, Southwest (hands down best rewards program in the world), United, British Airways, Hilton, Marriot, Starwood, IHG, and Club Carlson.
 Every time you book a hotel or flight, ask if that company is part of one of these programs, to accumulate points whenever possible.

 - Southwest Rapid Rewards: Our hands down favorite US domestic airline.
 The cheapest award flights of any carrier, two free checked bags, and NO-FEE cancellations up until 10-minutes before departure make Southwest #1!

 - United MileagePlus Program: United is our favorite international carrier, as their reward fares for regional flights are very reasonable, and they have a plethora of partners within Star Alliance.

 - American Advantage: As one of the largest and most popular frequent flier programs in the world, and as part of the Oneworld alliance, American partners with several different airlines to transport passengers to over 1,000 destinations all over the planet.